Offshore Areas Mineral Rules 2026

 Conclusion

-With strong legal backing from the OAMDR Act and its amendments, the sector is set for the growth.
-However, businesses must ensure strict compliance with the licensing, environmental and operational requirements.
+With strong legal backing from the OAMDR Act and its amendments, the sector is set for growth.
+However, businesses must ensure strict compliance with the licensing, environmental, and operational requirements.

 For expert and professional guidance, Remind Legal can help you navigate this evolving regulatory landscape with confidence.